CapitalOnTap/marqeta-csharp-core-sdk/README.md

 -  `#/components/schemas/transaction_model/transaction_metadata` [JIT Funding decision: Transaction Metadata docs](https://www.marqeta.com/docs/core-api/transaction-data-for-jit-funding-decisions#_transaction_metadata), [Transaction docs](https://www.marqeta.com/docs/core-api/transactions)
     - Adds the `EU_MOTO_NON_SECURE` enum to `payment_channel` property, this is because Marqeta keep sending it via webhooks, although this is meant to be an internal enum, and causes transactions to fail deserialization.
     - Done in the `applyTransactionMetadataPaymentChannelModifications` function.
 - Remove the `#/components/schemas/BadRequestError`, `#/components/schemas/Error`, `#/components/schemas/ForbiddenError`, `#/components/schemas/InternalServerError`, `#/components/schemas/UnauthorizedError` models from the schema.
-This is because most paths/operations in the OpenAPI specification don't have any error models defined as well as the fact we don't want an error model per response code, Kiota adds the response status code to the base `ApiException` for us, so we created our own shared `ApiError` (mentioned below).
+This is because most paths/operations in the OpenAPI specification don't have any error models defined, there's also the fact we don't want an error model per response code, Kiota adds the response status code to the base `ApiException` for us, so we created our own shared `ApiError` (mentioned below).
     - Done in the `removeUnusedErrorSchemas` function.
 - Adds a new `#/components/schemas/ApiError` model, this has the properties `error_code` and `error_message` on it, which bind to the [API error response](https://www.marqeta.com/docs/core-api/errors) typically returned by Marqeta (note their docs don't explicitly mention this format).
   - Done in the `addErrorSchema` function.

 ### Changes to the Paths (e.g. `/api/customer`) and Operations (`GET`, `POST`, `PUT`, etc...)
 - Adds/replaces default response on all operations for all paths to be `ApiError`.
-  - This basically specifies that all unspecified responses are to try to bind to `ApiError`, this basically means all `4XX` and `5XX` responses.
+  - This specifies that all unspecified responses are to try to bind to `ApiError`, in practice this means all `4XX` and `5XX` responses, but could include other unhandled response codes.
   - Done in the `addOrReplaceDefaultErrorResponse` function.
 - Removes all existing `4XX` and `5XX` responses on all operations for all paths.
   - This is because we add a default response of `ApiError` ourselves, most of the `4XX` and `5XX` response specifications are actually empty objects anyway, so won't generate anything to bind to.<br>The only operations that currently have a valid response specification schema are the `POST /feedback/fraud` endpoint, but we remove these and use our own model (they're removed from `#/components/schemas` too as part of schema model modifications mentioned above).